dinith95/CodingBook/database/sql.md

 ### Float
 - approximate number datatype , the numbers here are of approximate values
--  should never be used for finance , accountance information
+-  should never be used for finance , accounting information

-### Unique Identifyer
+### Unique Identifier
 - hexadecimal number which is globally unique
 - can be generated through the `NEWID()` function
 - can set th table creation the value to `DEFAULT` to `NEWID()`